Jaseci-Labs/jaseci/docs/docs/docs/development/std_actions/12_maths.md

 }
 ```

-## Gcd

-Return the greatest common divisor of the specified integer arguments.

-## isclose

-Return True if the values a and b are close to each other and False otherwise.

-## isfinite

-Return True if x is neither an infinity nor a NaN, and False otherwise.

-## isinf

-Return True if x is a positive or negative infinity, and False otherwise.

-## isnan

-Return True if x is a NaN (not a number), and False otherwise.

 ## isqrt

 Return the integer square root of the nonnegative integer n.
 This is the floor of the exact square root of n, or equivalently the greatest integer a such that a² ≤ n.